AviUtl-EN-Translation/patch.aul_en/readme.md

 # patch.aul

+# THIS IS NOT WORKIING

+* I found something critical.
+* It's a forked repository, so it's impossible to make it invisible.
+* Please download again when this notice disappears

 ## What is this
 Plug-ins for fixing bugs or adding features in AviUtl or extension editing The purpose is to undertake black magic